 :~ "if you think there is another entity whether man or God there is no truth."
 This is the teaching since time immemorial of those who have inquired into the truth.

-orthodoxy which misleads the seekers of truth, therefore seeker of truth has to verify the truth on his own by reason based on the consciousness as self then only accept the uncontradictable truth.
+orthodoxy which misleads the seekers of truth, therefore seeker of truth has to verify the truth on his own by reason based on the Soul as the Self then only accept the uncontradictable truth.

 And also in Yajurved says

 They enter darkness, those who worship natural things (for example air, water, sun, moon, animals, fire, stone,